Stokes to decide on IPL '23 participation based on English calender, suggests 40-over ODI-format | Sports-Games

 He then explained the reason why it always becomes difficult for England players to feature in the IPL.

-A case in point has to be Stokes' decision to quit the format in which he played 105 games with nearly 3000 runs and 74 wickets, including a top score in the 2019 World Cup final at Lord's.
+A case in point has to be Stokes' decision to quit the format in which he played 105 games with nearly 3000 runs and 74 wickets, including a top-score in 2019 World Cup final at Lord's.

 ''It is a great question at the moment with how much cricket is being played around the world,'' he answered another PTI query.

-''I think there needs to be a lot of thought put into it but the last thing you want I think for the sport is that a certain format is completely chucked away.''
-The decision to retire from ODIs ------------------------------- The decision to quit ODIs was a ''tough one'' for Stokes but his gut feeling told him that he needed to take that call to prolong his career.
+''I think there needs to be a lot of thought put into it but the last thing you want I think for the sport, is that a certain format is completely chucked away.''
+Decision to retire from ODIs ------------------------------- The decision to quit ODIs was a ''tough one'' for Stokes but his gut feeling told him that he needed to take that call in order to prolong his career.

 ''(It) Almost hit me in the face, just like that.
 As hard it was to know that I won't be playing this format anymore, it was also a decision that was made easy because of how quickly it hit me.''
 Docu-series to focus on mental health ----------------------------------------- Stokes has had an eventful life with his share of controversies and some amazing highs in his illustrious career so far.